Glendale Neck Pain Relief & Treatment

 Myelopathic pain is caused by a compression of the spinal cord and can lead to numbness, weakness, or coordination problems.
 This condition is more serious and may require immediate medical attention.

 Neck pain refers to discomfort in or around the cervical spine, which is the seven vertebrae between your skull and upper torso.
 Neck pain can feel like a dull ache, a sharp pain, or a radiating or throbbing pain.
-Many individuals who suffer from neck pain also have reduced mobility or stiffness accompanying their pain.
+Many individuals who suffer from neck pain also have reduced mobility or stiffness.
 This pain can stem from injuries, inflammation, strain, or more complex neurological causes.

 Axial neck pain is the most common type and is generally localized to one spot.
 It will often feel like a steady ache or soreness and is frequently caused by muscle strain, poor posture, or degenerative conditions.